-In the ordinary course of business, the Company is at times subject to various legal proceedings.
-Management is not aware of any legal proceedings or claims that it believes may have, individually or in the aggregate, a material adverse effect on the Company's business, financial condition, operating results, cash flows or liquidity.
+The Company believes that USAA's claims are without merit and intends to vigorously defend against these claims and pursue its claims against USAA.
+Management of the Company does not believe that USAA's claims or any other legal proceedings or claims will have, individually or in the aggregate, a material adverse effect on the Company's business, financial condition, operating results, cash flows or liquidity.